Under the Families Australia Constitution, the Board is comprised of up to 12 members. The Board’s current composition is as follows:

 Naomi is an educator who has worked in the central west of NSW with Indigenous communities, in Sydney with migrants and in Canberra with socially-disadvantaged children and young people.
 Working both within schools and through a variety of policy arenas, Naomi has specialised in assisting traumatised children and young people, especially those with out of home care experiences.
 In addition Naomi has worked at a high level in government policy, statutory authorities and intergovernmental councils and committees.
 Naomi has been a foster carer for 10 years and until recently, was the Chair of the ACT Carer Consultation Group which liaised with the Children, Youth and Families branch of the ACT Community Services Directorate, providing feedback and advice on the design and implementation of the new strategy, A Step Up for our Kids.
 This strategy provides support for at-risk families, children and young people who need new homes and the carers who provide them.
 She is a member of a number of reference groups and committees examining better ways of delivering services to children and young people at risk.
 Naomi has volunteered with the Create Foundation, particularly in the ACT to encourage young people to speak up about their experiences and to support carers.
 She has also worked closely with the ACT Children and Young People Commissioner on a range of issues related to education and out of home care.
 In 2015, Naomi was a specialist author assisting the Expert Panel on Students with Complex Needs and Challenging Behaviour.
 The resulting report to Government identified a range of unique issues that relate to the broad diversity of children and young people and the ways in which schools are responding to their needs.
 An Executive member of the Australian Foster Care Association (AFCA) for the past 6 years, she has served from time to time as acting President of AFCA, contributing to the national debate around child safety and protection.

 Sue has been a paediatrician since 1972 and has worked as a Community Paediatrician with a special interest in child abuse and abuse prevention since 1990.
 Sue has worked in the ACT Health funded Child At Risk Health Unit in ACT over this time.
 She retired from clinical work at CARHU in December 2016 but has a continuing position there as Honorary Paediatric Consultant and continues her teaching and mentoring roles.
 Sue is a member of the ACT Child Death Review Committee.
 She is no longer an appointed member of the ACT Domestic Violence Prevention Committee, but continues to contribute as a member of a small advisory committee considering the impact of family violence on infants and children.
 Sue is currently Vice-President on the NAPCAN (National Association for the Prevention of Child Abuse and Neglect) National Board.
 She is also on the Boards of Canberra Mothercraft Society (QE2 Family Centre), Families Australia, Kidsafe, Lyons Early Childhood School and Medical Women’s Society of ACT and Region.
 All of this helps inform her contemporary knowledge of children and families.
 Another commitment is as a committee member of the ARACY (Australian Research Alliance of Children and Youth) Early Years Chapter.
 Sue also chairs the Community Expert Reference Group of the ACT Asbestos Taskforce currently.
 In 1999 Sue was awarded an Order of Australia for services to Paediatrics, Child Protection and the Community.
 In 2013, the Canberra Centenary, Sue was ACT Citizen of the Year “in recognition of her personal efforts and significant contributions to the ACT community, particularly as an advocate for the safety and wellbeing of children”.
+In October 2018, Sue was named ACT Senior Australian of the Year.

 Simon Schrapel has enjoyed a 30+ year career of working in the Social and Community Services field in Australia and abroad in a range of policy, planning and management positions, principally focused on the funding and delivery of services by the non-government community services sector.
 He is currently the Chief Executive of Uniting Communities, a South Australia based community service agency committed to social justice and inclusion.
 Throughout his career Simon has undertaken a number of leadership positions in sector peak bodies, advocacy groups and advisory boards, including his leadership as President of the Australian Council of Social Services from 2009-2013 and of the South Australian Council of Social Services and Child and Family Welfare Association of Australia.
 Simon is currently the Chair of Foodbank SA and a Board member of Foodbank Australia, the Chair of the South Australian Council for the Care of Children and has been a Board member of Families Australia since 2008.
 Simon’s work and commitment in the area of child protection and family support has seen his active involvement in the National Forum for Protecting Australia’s Children, the National Family Matters campaign and in various other State and National bodies and advisory Boards focused on children and families.
 Simon was awarded an Order of Australia for significant service to the community, particularly to children and families through social welfare organisations, programs and initiatives in 2017.